-Archery involves using a bow to propel arrows at a target from a set distance(s).
-This sport is fully integrated, meaning it is played among able-bodied competitors as well as competitors of varying physical disabilities, such as a spinal cord injury or amputation.
+Archery involves using a bow to propel arrows at a target from a set distance.
+This sport is fully integrated, meaning it is played among able-bodied competitors as well as competitors with varying physical disabilities, such as a spinal cord injury or amputation.
 Competitors can shoot from a standing or sitting position while aiming towards the centre of a target.
 Archery is a test of accuracy, strength and concentration.

 The objective of this individual sport is for the competitor to place their own golf ball into the hole at the opposite end of the fairway.
 In order to be successful, the competitor will use a set of golf clubs to place the ball in the hole with as few strokes as possible.
 Eighteen holes are played and the competitor with the lowest score wins.
 Adaptive golf incorporates varying modifications, such as modified equipment for competitors with physical or cognitive disabilities.